KAHF-Capital/Website/README.md

 If you encounter any issues:

-1. Check the troubleshooting section above
-2. Review the error logs in your browser's developer tools
-3. Check the server logs in your terminal
+1. Check the setup guide in `SETUP.md`
-4. Create an issue on GitHub with detailed error information
+2. Verify your CSV file format
+3. Ensure all required columns are present
+4. Check file permissions in the data directory

+## 🎯 Benefits

+- **No API timeouts**: All processing is local
+- **Fast loading**: Instant results from CSV analysis
+- **Reliable**: No dependency on external API calls
+- **Flexible**: Works with any CSV format from Polygon.io
+- **Offline capable**: Can work without internet connection
+- **Simple maintenance**: Just upload new CSV files daily

 ## 🔄 Recent Updates

-### v1.1.0 (Latest)
+### v2.0.0 (Latest)
-- ✅ Fixed missing `addHistoricalDataToTrades` function
-- ✅ Improved error handling and user feedback
-- ✅ Added retry logic with exponential backoff
-- ✅ Enhanced data validation and backup system
+- ✅ Complete rewrite to CSV-based system
-- ✅ Aggressive timeout optimization (5-second API timeouts)
+- ✅ Removed all API dependencies
-- ✅ Improved error boundary component
-- ✅ Added comprehensive utility functions
+- ✅ Local CSV processing and analysis
-- ✅ Optimized API performance to prevent 504 timeouts
-- ✅ Reduced historical data period from 90 to 7 days
-- ✅ Implemented strict concurrency limiting (2 requests at a time)
-- ✅ Added health check endpoint for monitoring
-- ✅ Added fallback API with demo data for timeouts
-- ✅ Reduced trade limits and ticker counts for faster response
+- ✅ Simplified setup and deployment

-### v1.0.0
-- ✅ Initial release with dark pool scanner
-- ✅ Basic portfolio management
+- ✅ No more timeout issues
-- ✅ Responsive design
+- ✅ Offline-capable system
-- ✅ Polygon.io integration
+- ✅ Fast, reliable performance

+---

+**Note**: This system requires manual CSV uploads from Polygon.io.
+For automated data collection, consider upgrading to a paid Polygon.io plan with API access.